willie68/GoBlobStore/README.md

 `apikey`: the apikey can be used to identify the right usage of this service. (in the configuration you can switch this off)

-`retention`: if set, this blob will die only available until this time (in minutes) is over, counted from the creation time, or, if a reset retention occur, from the reset time.
+`retention`: (optional) if set, this blob will die only available until this time (in minutes) is over, counted from the creation time, or, if a reset retention occur, from the reset time.

 `filename`: is the filename of the file itself, and only needed if you use direct binary upload.

+`blobid`: (optional) is the predefined blob id of the file.
+This must be tenant unique otherwise you will get an conflict error.

 The service automatically save all needed headers to the blob description object.
 If you set a headerprefix, the service will additionally put all header prefixed with this text to the description, too.